Changissnz/nu_merchant_principal/README.md

 on one hand, and a patience of insatiable hunger, on the other.
 And then, the antagonism is pre-determined once commenced, a blind cycle liberated by the careless killing of gravity.
+What accountability?
 Whatever happens happens then, even if the cycle dies for it is the ideal that stands after death.
+Sure, the weaknesses of inequality from difference could have been fixed beforehand.
+There was knowledge of what strengths needed to be achieved.
+But those efforts would have broken the way of life, the ideals, and so, there is that.

+Description of the problem of cyclical offense the opposition is forced to confront ensues.